jaxon-php/jaxon-armada/README.md

 #### Views and sessions

 Armada provides a common API for views, that can be used with various template engines: Smarty, Twig, Blade and Dwoo, among others.
-Armada also provides a simple API for storing and retrieving data from user session.
+Armada also provides a simple API for storing and retrieving data from user sessions.

 The views and sessions APIs in Armada are the same as in framework integration packages.